Tyumener/car-adverts/README.md

 ## Constraints
 * Scala as a programming
 * Play 2.4.x as a web framework
-* DynamoDB for persistante storage
+* DynamoDB for a persistence storage

 ## Assumptions
 * The application is a prototype